Carer's Allowance is a benefit for people who regularly spend at least 35 hours a week caring for someone with

-Carer’s Allowance is either paid in advance on a weekly basis or in arrears every 4 or 13 weeks.
+Carer’s Allowance is either paid in advance on a weekly basis or in arrears every 4 weeks.

 Carer’s Allowance can be backdated for up to 3 months.
-It can also be backdated 3 months from the date that the person you care for started to get their payments of the qualifying benefit (see above).
+It can also be backdated 3 months from the date that the person you care for started to get their qualifying benefit, such as Personal Independence Payment or Attendance Allowance.

-Your money will be paid into your bank account.
+Your money will be paid into your bank or building society account.